 Pedro Grand, with the aim to produce the best wines in Chile from the best regions.
-We have long admired Montes and what they have done for Chilean wine over the past 25 years.
+We have long admired Montes and what they have done for Chilean wine over the past three decades.
 Their wines are consistently good because they are meticulous throughout the entire production process.
 The Outer Limits wines were born out of Aurelio Montes' desire to push Chilean viticulture in a new direction.
 The 45 hectare Zapallar Vineyard in the Aconcagua Valley was Montes' first venture into the 'outer limits'.
 Due to the balance and concentration in the Outer Limits wines, they can be enjoyed now or allowed to age for a few years, rewarding with a wonderfully complex bouquet.

 All the grapes come from Montes' own single vineyard 'La Finca Apalta' in Apalta, arguably one of the finest sites for red wine grape growing in Chile.
 Vines in Apalta are planted on 45° slopes providing good exposure which helps achieve ripeness.
 Even at 60km away, the ocean holds influence, with cool breezes moderating this warm area.
 In addition, low night-time temperatures prolong ripening, allowing for the slow development and retention of varietal aromas and acidity.
 All grapes were hand harvested.